mas-bandwidth/netcode/STANDARD.md

 ## Connect Token Structure

-A _connect token_ ensures that only clients who have authenticated and requested connection through the web backend are able to connect to dedicated servers.
+A _connect token_ ensures that only clients who have authenticated and requested connection via the web backend can connect dedicated servers.

 The connect token consists of two parts: private and public.

-The private portion is encrypted and signed with a shared private key known to the web backend and dedicated server instances.
+The private portion is encrypted and signed with a private key known to the web backend and dedicated server instances.

 Prior to encryption the private connect token has the following binary format.